Midwifery BSc (Hons)

 Careers and Employability

-For those studying midwifery at university, career opportunities are wide ranging upon qualification, within and outside of the NHS.
+For those studying a midwifery uni course, career opportunities are wide ranging upon qualification, within and outside of the NHS.

 Initially after a period of preceptorship training and post-registration clinical experience, you can progress into fields such as clinical leadership, specialisms such as bereavement, teenage pregnancy and infant feeding, as well as education and research.
 Employment opportunities are available both in the UK and abroad.